rht-labs/lodestar-backend/README.md

 ### Status

+The `status` resource exposes endpoints providing two main functionalities:

-Application component status information
+1. Application component status data
-External notifications of status changes to allow db to be updated
+2. Webhook APIs to allow for updates to the database triggered from external changes.

 ### Version

-application component versions
+The `version` resource exposes endpoints to retrieve application component versions.

 ----